tutors-sdk/tutors-reference-manual/unit-1/panelnote-1-reference/note.md

 [[toc]]

-### What is Tutors
+## What is Tutors

-A collection of open source components and services supporting the creation of transformative learning experiences using open web standards.
+Tutors is a collection of open source components and services supporting the creation of transformative learning experiences using open web standards.
 It consists of two key components:

 - *Generator:*  transforms a [folder of learning content](https://github.com/tutors-sdk/tutors-reference-course)  into a Tutors course

 - *Reader*: presents a Tutors course as an intuitive, discoverable and attractive [Web experience](https://reader.tutors.dev/course/reference-course)

-These components are [developed in the open](https://github.com/tutors-sdk/tutors) by an active and friendly community, based one a clear [set of values](https://reader.tutors.dev/course/tutors-reference-manual#tutors-values).
+These components are [developed in the open](https://github.com/tutors-sdk/tutors) by an active and friendly community, based on a clear [set of values](https://reader.tutors.dev/course/tutors-reference-manual#tutors-values).

-### Getting Started
+## Getting Started

 Visit [this course](https://reader.tutors.dev/course/reference-course) to become familiar with the general structure of the learning experience.
 [Download the source](https://github.com/tutors-sdk/tutors-reference-course/archive/refs/heads/main.zip) for the course and unzip to a local folder.
 Spend a few minutes exploring the content of the folder using a good editor, for example [Sublime Text](https://www.sublimetext.com/).